resthub/resthub.org/backbone-stack.rst

 Backbone.js Stack documentation
 ===============================

 RESThub 2 backbone stack provides a client side full stack and guidelines for building enterprise grade HTML5 application.
-It cold be used with any server backend : Grail, Ruby, PHP, NodeJS, J2EE, Spring ...
+It cold be used with any server backend : Ruby, PHP, NodeJS, J2EE, Spring, Grail ...

 .. contents::
    :depth: 3